is that a tobacco, or tomato, hornworm?

 I think the one just above was more recently “hatched,” because its body was still dark-colored, but I’m not certain.
 Maybe he’d just been smoking and got all sooty?
 (Kidding.)
 You can see all the life phases–caterpillar, chrysalis, sphinx moth–here.

 I have to say, I’m violent when one of these guys is eating my tomatoes in early summer, and it’s all “off with their heads” over here then.
-But right now, as the garden unwinds anyhow?
+But in fall, as the garden unwinds anyhow?
 Eat all you want; the buffet is open.
 Go ahead and get fat and juicy, tobacco hornworms–and maybe some bird will eat you!